top of page

 Phase 3

-An optional phase for musicians ready to return to the gym or structured training that continues to build endurance, strength, physical capacity, and the ability to tolerate high periods of stress.
+The last phase is a ready to return to the gym or a structured training program that continues to build endurance, strength, physical capacity, and tolerance for periods of high stress.

 This phase supports musicians who want to move beyond maintenance and develop the physical foundation needed for longevity, performance, and confidence in their bodies.